 We review compensation annually for all employees, including our executive officers.
 The primary components of compensation for our executive officers are base salaries and annual cash bonus opportunities and equity incentive awards.
 In setting these components, the Compensation Committee considers compensation for comparable positions in the competitive market, the historical compensation levels of our executive officers, individual performance as compared to our expectations and objectives, and our desire to motivate our executive officers to achieve short-term and long-term results that are in the best interests of our shareholders and have a long-term commitment to us.
 The Compensation Committee has historically determined compensation for our executive officers.
-For executive officers other than our Principal Executive Officer, the Compensation Committee by our Principal Executive Officer.
-In addition, the Compensation Committee by our Principal Executive Officer and determines any adjustments to his compensation as well as awards to be granted.
+For executive officers other than our Principal Executive Officer, the Compensation Committee solicits and considers such executive officers' performance evaluations and recommendations submitted to the Compensation Committee by our Principal Executive Officer.
+In addition, the Compensation Committee conducts an evaluation of the performance of our Principal Executive Officer and determines any adjustments to his compensation as well as awards to be granted.
 Based on those discussions and the exercise of its discretion, the Compensation Committee, without members of management present, discusses and ultimately approves the compensation of our executive officers.